cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 ```

 This is the value you will give to the profile in Leapp when you configure it.
-If the output of `echo` is blank, use "default" for the profile name.
+If the output of `echo` is blank, as would be expected if you are running
+our public tutorial image, use "default" for the profile name.

 ### Install and Configure Leapp

-We are not going to duplicate (and try to keep in sync with updates to) Leapp's
-own documentation on how to install and configure Leapp.
-We will just give
-you the big picture steps.
+Please refer to the official Leapp documentation
+for the latest instructions on installing and configuring Leapp.
+Now that you are armed with the information from
+the previous steps, it should be pretty easy.

 - Visit the [Leapp website](https://leapp.cloud)
 - Download and install Leapp as instructed by the website